 With a professional focus, the course includes business contracts, building construction, writing specifications, costing and tendering.
 You’ll work towards securing a summer work placement– we’ll support you to find it – and create your own brand and portfolio, ready for your career.

-From 2018, our Advertising, Graphic Design, Fashion Design and Interior Design courses will move to our stunning Park campus based in Cheltenham.
-Home to a cosmopolitan range of courses, students and professionals are brought together from a variety of specialisms.
+Our Advertising, Graphic Design, Fashion Design and Interior Design courses are located at our new Design Centre on our stunning Park campus in Cheltenham.
+Home to a variety of courses, students and professionals are brought together from a range of specialisms.
 Find out more about Park and see where you could be taking the first steps towards your career in interior design.

 Working in our purpose-built studios at our Francis Close Hall campus, you’ll learn through lectures, tutorials, individual and group projects, essays, presentations, research and practical projects.
 You’ll use industry-standard design packages and benefit from a model-making workshop, with laser cutting equipment and 3D printers.